opvia/product-challenge/README.md

 Hints:
 - The docs here will be helpful: https://blueprintjs.com/docs/#table
-- Airtable may be good things to look at for inspiration
+- Airtable may be good for inspiration
+- Keep it simple!

 ## What we're looking for